zvada/technology/docs/release/cut-data-release.md

 ### Step 3: Verify the VO Package and/or CA certificates

+Wait for the [CA certificates](https://repo.opensciencegrid.org/cadist/) to be updated.
-Wait for the CA certificates to be propagated to the web server on `repo.opensciencegrid.org`.
-The repository is checked every 10 minutes for update CA certificates.
-Then, run the following command to update the VO Package and/or CA certificates in the tarball installations and verify that the version of the VO Package and/or CA certificates match the version that was promoted to release.
+It may take a while for the updates to reach the mirror used to update the web site.
+The repository is checked every 10 minutes for updated CA certificates.
+Once the web page is updated, run the following command to update the VO Package and/or CA certificates in the tarball installations and verify that the version of the VO Package and/or CA certificates match the version that was promoted to release.

 ```bash
 /p/vdt/workspace/tarball-client/current/amd64_rhel6/osgrun osg-update-data